RoyalPineapple/blowcontrol-ha/README.md

 - **Home Assistant**: Version 2023.8.0 or higher
 - **Python**: 3.10 or higher (included with Home Assistant)
 - **Network**: Stable network connection between Home Assistant and BlowControl device
+- **BlowControl CLI**: The `blowcontrol` command-line tool must be installed and available in the system PATH

 ### Optional Requirements
 - **HACS**: For easy installation and updates